Parent and Family Engagement Policy and Compact

 - Seek feedback from families on programs within the SIIP, offer multiple methods for caregivers to submit comments about programs they may not find satisfactory, and submit any such comments with SIIP to FCPS central offices.

-- Invite family members to help in organizing and executing a variety of school events to build collective ownership, such as Fall Festival, Spring Fling, Colonial Charge.
+- Invite family members to help in organizing and executing a variety of school events to build collective ownership, such as Trunk or Treat, Spring Fling, Open House, and the Wolf Pack Run.

-- Provide opportunities for caregivers to volunteer within the school in various ways, such as cafeteria support, open door policy in classrooms, after-school programs.
+- Provide opportunities for caregivers to volunteer within the school in various ways, such as cafeteria support, open door policy in classrooms, after-school programs, and academic extensions for students.

-Encourage families to take part in the annual evaluation of the division-level Title I parent and family engagement policy in order to identify:
+- Encourage families to take part in the annual evaluation of the division-level Title I Parent and Family Engagement policy to identify:

 - barriers to greater family participation,